Cmdliner/Gamma/README.md

 - validation does not catch "allowed values" errors in products upload

 ## TODOS
-- Implement App Wide API keys or other form of api authorization mechanism
+- Implement App Wide API keys or other form of api authorization mechanis- use express req compressor middleware (gzipped)
-- Finish the http2 secure server implementation (No bun support) [X]
-- use express req compressor middleware (gzipped)
 - Check uniqueness of phone numbers on registering and handle errors appropriately
 - implement rate limiting for reset-password and verify-bvn endpoints
 - implement product limiting (pagination) that can be consumed by infinite scrolling by the frontend